 These are some of the many symptoms that you can experience when suffering from venous reflux.
 Call us today to be evaluated!
 (904) 296-7775

 Here are some examples of the visual changes that can occur when your veins do not function properly:

-Here are East Coast Cardiology, we understand how miserable your legs can make you.
+Here at NFMP Cardiology & Vein Clinic, we understand how miserable your legs can make you.
 From cramping, swelling, heaviness, itching, burning, aching, to bulging varicose veins and unsightly spider veins - your legs can reek havoc on you and your daily activities.
 That is why we offer venous ultrasounds of your legs to determine if your veins are working properly.
 If they are not, then we offer a quick and virtually painless solution: VNUS Closure Procedure.